 How to Make Pulled Pork in a Crockpot

 It’s upon us: fantasy football league season.
 This past weekend, my husband participated in his league’s draft.
 Now, I know nothing about football or fantasy football leagues.
 Fear not—hubby wouldn’t leave me out!
 He included me (wink) by requesting I make some pulled pork for a dish to pass.

-I’m sure there are many other ways, certainly more traditional to make it.
-But, I’m all about quick and easy.
-I make mine in the crock pot.
-Throw everything in, wait a few hours, and score (See what I did there?)!
-It’s done.
+I’m sure there are many other ways (certainly more traditional ways) to make it, but I’m all about quick and easy.
+I make mine in the Crockpot.
+Throw everything in, wait a few hours, and score!
+(See what I did there?)

 - 3 pounds pork shoulder or tenderloin